Seyi-Olasupo/BG_Clothing_Sales_Analysis_with_Power_BI/README.md

 To increase sales, a more consecrated approach could be taking to territory with the least annual sales, such as "OH" in other to enhance sales level.

 ### Retail Chain by Competitiveness
-The Retail Chain by competitiveness chart reflects how competitive each chain location in relation to sales market.
+The Retail Chain by competitiveness chart reflects how competitive each chain territory in relation to sales market.
 "Lindsey” Fashion chain represents 64% of total sales while Fashion Direct represents 36% of total sales.

-Out of the 36% of total sales of “Fashion Directs”, only 3% are in competitive locations, and 33% are in "No-competitive" locations which reflects the high sales level made by the "Fashion Directs" line.
-On the other hand, the "Lindseys" chain with a total of 64% sales location had 20% in competitive locations and 40% in "No-competitive" locations.
-Although "Lindseys" had more territory of sales in addition to being in a low competitive area.
-Opportunities attributed to this location (No-competitive) area have not been well exploited as much as Fashion Direct which had higher sales in small locations.
+Out of the 36% of total sales of “Fashion Directs”, only 3% are in competitive territory, and 33% are in "No-competitive" territory which reflects the high sales level made by the "Fashion Directs" line.
+On the other hand, the "Lindseys" chain with a total of 64% sales territory had 20% in competitive territory and 40% in "No-competitive" territory.

+Although "Lindseys" had more territory in "No-competitive" area.
+Opportunities attributed to this territory (No-competitive) area have not been well exploited as much as Fashion Direct which had higher sales in "No-competitive territory".

 ### Sales by Outlet Shops
 From the chart above, Laurel Lindseys from Lindseys chain line have the highest sum of sales by $2.4M.
 This is followed by “Charleston” Outlet shop from “Fashion Direct” with $2.1M sales.
 The least performing Outlet is from Lindseys (Knoxville Lindseys) with 163,000 sales.